antico5/mini_mqtt/README.md

     Ruby                 6            103             14            449
     ---------------------------------------------------------------------

+## Features

+* Supports all MQTT features up to QoS 1.
+* Doesn't support websockets.
+* Doesn't store messages once the connection has been closed.

 ## Installation

 Clone this repo and include it to your load path.
 This project isn't published at rubygems yet.

 ## How to test
-You need mosquitto server installed in order tu run integration tests.
+You need mosquitto server installed in order to run integration tests.

     sudo apt-get install mosquitto